Doctor Phosphorus

-Doctor Phosphorus (Alexander James Sartorius) is a supervillain who has appeared in various comic book series published by DC Comics.
+Doctor Phosphorus (Alexander James Sartorius) is a supervillain who appears in American comic book published by DC Comics.
 Primarily an enemy of Batman, the villain exists in DC's main shared universe, known as the DC Universe.

 Doctor Phosphorus appears in the DC Universe series Creature Commandos, voiced by Alan Tudyk.

 Publication history

 Doctor Phosphorus first appeared in Detective Comics #469 (May 1977), and was created by writer Steve Englehart and artist Walt Simonson.

 Fictional character biography

-Alexander Sartorius was a member of the Tobacconists' Club who wanted to build a nuclear power plant in Gotham City with help from chairman Rupert Thorne.
-However, he was forced to build elsewhere following public opposition and was transformed into a metahuman during a meltdown at the plant, gaining transparent, burning skin and the ability to generate harmful radiation.
-He then battled Batman before falling into a nuclear reactor and being presumed dead.
+Dr. Alex Sartorius was a member of the Tobacconists' Club who intended to build a nuclear power plant in Gotham City with help from the Club's chairman, Rupert Thorne.
+However, the people of Gotham refused the construction of the plant and he was forced to take the project far from the city.
+Eventually, Sartorius was transformed by sand irradiated during the nuclear plant's meltdown, driven up one element on the chemical table, from silicon to phosphorus.
+His body was changed as his skin would burn at any contact and his skeleton showed through his flesh similar to x-ray.
+For his mutation, he swore to make Gotham pay by poisoning the water supply.
+This plan is foiled by Batman, but Phosphorus escapes and contacts Thorne to eliminate Batman.
+Batman continues his search for Phosphorus and they eventually clash in the nuclear power plant.
+Phosphorus falls into the nuclear reactor and is presumed dead in the resulting explosion.

 During the Underworld Unleashed storyline, Phosphorus sells his soul to the demon Neron to gain increased control over his powers.

-In James Robinson's series Starman, Phosphorus battles Starman and douses him with radiation that will soon kill him.
-In response, Starman uses his cosmic rod to bury Phosphorus deep underground, apparently killing him.
+He becomes able to wear normal clothing without it bursting into flame.

+In the series Starman, Phosphorus is hired by Mist to kill the original Starman, Ted Knight, but is defeated by the retired hero.
+They face each other a second time; this time, Phosphorus has given Knight a significant dose of radiation, which gave him terminal disease.
+In a third and final confrontation, Knight is determined to ensure that Phosphorus would harm no one else.
+During the battle, he uses his cosmic rod to tear the pavement from beneath Phosphorus and drive him into the earth, apparently killing him.

 Phosphorus returns in Detective Comics #825, where he is being held in Cadmus Research laboratories.
 Cadmus scientists discover that he is no longer human and has had his organs replaced by energy.
-He eventually escapes before being defeated by Batman and imprisoned in Arkham Asylum.
+He eventually escapes, but is defeated by Batman and imprisoned in Arkham Asylum.

 During Batman's absence after his presumed death, Phosphorus escapes custody and kidnaps Kirk Langstrom and his wife Francine for information about their research.
 However, Kirk stops him after transforming into Man-Bat.

-In Brightest Day, Phosphorus escapes Arkham when Deathstroke and the Titans attack the facility before being stopped by Arsenal.

 In 2011, The New 52 rebooted the DC Comics universe.
 In this new continuity, Phosphorus appears as a member of the Secret Society of Super Villains.

-In Batman: Three Jokers, Doctor Phosphorus is incarcerated at Blackgate Penitentiary when Batman goes there to see Joe Chill.